adambard/learnxinyminutes-docs/c.html.markdown

 // is declared in.
 Additionally, static variables are initialized to 0 if not
 // declared with some other starting value.
 //**You may also declare functions as static to make them private**

+// NOTE that before C23, and unlike C++, functions taking no arguments without
+// an explicit `void` inside the parameter list will be treated as taking an
+// unknown number of arguments rather than no arguments. void testFunc3(void) {
+  // Functions can be prototyped inside other functions void foobie();
+  void bletch(void);

+  foobie(1, 2, 3); // This will give a warning at most, not an error bletch(1, 2, 3); // This will produce an error
+}

 ///////////////////////////////////////
 // User-defined types and structs